Cruz stumps for Estes in Wichita, urging Republicans to vote

 “Our enemy right now is complacency,” he said.

+U.S. Sen. Ted Cruz, R-Texas, at a rally in support of Republican congressional candidate Ron Estes

-Estes, the Republican state treasurer, is locked in a surprisingly hard-fought battle with Democratic civil rights attorney James Thompson for the seat vacated by former Rep. Mike Pompeo.
-Libertarian Chris Rockhold is also in the race.
+Estes, the Republican state treasurer, is locked in a hard-fought battle with Democratic civil rights attorney James Thompson for the seat vacated by former Rep. Mike Pompeo.
+Libertarian Chris Rockhold, a flight instructor, is also in the race.

 Cruz said Donald Trump’s victory in the November presidential election was an “overwhelming cry from the American people to change the path we’re on.”